 In September of 2013, Prime Minister Stephen Harper appointed Kelly to serve as the Parliamentary Secretary to the Minister of Natural Resources.
 As Parliamentary Secretary, Kelly played an important legislative role in overseeing the passing of the Offshore Health and Safety Act, the Energy Safety and Security Act, and the Pipeline Safety Act.

-Kelly and her husband Milton have four adult children, three son-in-laws, one daughter-in-law, and seven grandchildren.
+Kelly and her husband Milton have four children, all of whom are married, and eleven grandchildren.